Was ist die beste Haarentfernungsmethode für Frauen mit PCOS?

 The advantages?
 Selective hair damage, less time required, longer hair-free interval and fewer side effects [10].

 The disadvantages?
 The method is expensive and must be performed by a professional in a medical facility [1].
-Darker skin types may experience possible adverse effects, which is why individual characteristics and skin response must be evaluated to select the best laser and appropriate settings [8].
+Darker skin types may experience possible adverse effects, so individual characteristics and skin response must be evaluated to select the best laser and appropriate settings [8].

 IPL stands for Intense Pulsed Light and is a popular non-laser treatment that is also suitable for treating hirsutism in PCOS [6].
-Like lasers, IPL devices can also produce permanent hair reduction.
+Like lasers, IPL devices can also produce long-term hair reduction.

 How does it work?
 IPL consists of a high-intensity light source that emits non-coherent light in a wide range of wavelengths (500 to 1200 nm).
 It is based on the principle of selective photothermolysis, which attacks the melanin in the hair root to destroy it thermally in a relatively selective manner at suitable wavelengths [6].